How to Change Location on Life360: Guide for Privacy & Control

 Life360 generally does not ban users for spoofing.
 Instead, it creates social friction by displaying error messages like “No Network” or “Location Paused.”
 These alerts act as a signal to parents that the tracking is no longer active, prompting them to text or call you.

-Whether you are troubleshooting a buggy app or seeking a boundary for your personal life, knowing how to change location on Life360 gives you back the keys to your digital footprint.
-You do not have to be a tech expert to solve the problem of intrusive or inaccurate tracking.
+Whether you’re troubleshooting a buggy app or setting healthier boundaries, learning how to manage your location on Life360 puts you back in control of your digital footprint.
+You don’t need to be a tech expert to deal with inaccurate tracking or regain a sense of privacy.